andela/rails-api-practice/README.md

 1. setting-up-rails-api
 2. unit-testing-models-and-bottles.
+3. creating-api
+4. testing-api
+5. serialize-dat-suya

 If you are unfamiliar with Rails, start at the beginning.
-If you are somewhat familiar with Rails, switch to the branch creating-an-api on Github
+If you are somewhat familiar with Rails, switch to the branch creating-api on Github and start there.
-and start there

 Simply switch to a branch and follow the README.